SystemsApproach/ops/lifecycle.rst

 checking in configuration code; they must correctly specify the versions they intended.
 But having a simple and clear versioning strategy is a requirement for doing that job.

+Finally, because versioning is inherently related to APIs, with the *MAJOR* version number incremented whenever the API changes in non-backward-compatible way, developers are responsible for ensuring their software is able to correctly invoke consume any APIs they depend on.
+Doing so becomes problematic when there is persistent state involved, by which we mean state that must persist across multiple version of the software that access it.
+This is a problem that operational system that run continuously have to deal with, and typically requires a *data migration* strategy.
+Solving this problem in a general way for application is beyond the scope of this book, but solving it for the cloud management system (which has its own persistent state) is a topic we take up in the next chapter.

 4.6 What about GitOps?
 ----------------------